-Modern employers and HR professionals must ask themselves: What does underpaying your employees really cost your organization over the long run?
+Modern employers and HR professionals must ask themselves: What are the consequences of underpaying employees in the long run?

 An underpaid employee is far less likely to be engaged at work than their fairly-compensated counterpart.
 This lack of engagement—or worse, active disengagement—has far-reaching consequences, including: